Skip to Content

 4. Go ice skating

-Try out your skating skills in the festive surroundings of the Magie de Noël Christmas Market in the Jardin des Tuileries this winter in Paris.
-Their ice rink (known as a patinoire in French) is open between 18 November 2023–7 January 2024.
+You can test your skating skills in the festive surroundings of the Magie de Noël Christmas Market in the Jardin des Tuileries this winter in Paris.
+Their ice rink (known as a patinoire in French) is open between 16 November 2024–1 January 2025.
 It’s fairly small but there’s enough room for a spin around the ice, and skates are available to hire.

 5. Take a trip to the fair